 - ovarian cyst removal

 Laparoscopy generally has a shorter healing time than open surgery.
 It also leaves smaller scars.
-A gynecologist, general surgeon, or other specialist may perform this procedure.
+A gynecologist, general surgeon, or another type of specialist may perform this procedure.

 Laparoscopy can be used for diagnosis, treatment, or both.
-A diagnostic procedure can turn into treatment.
+A diagnostic procedure can sometimes turn into treatment.

 Some reasons for diagnostic laparoscopy are: